 Detroit Lions July Scouting Report

-With training camp about to open, we are going to look at the latest news and also how the depth chart is shaping up at the skill positions.
-We will look at some of the training camp battles, questions, numbers, and storylines to follow over the next few weeks.
+With training camp just getting underway, we have a few bits of news from over the last month, so in this report we will look at some of the training camp battles, questions, and storylines to follow over the next few weeks.

-The Lions have announced their full training camp practice schedule and some practices are open to the public.
-I may try to make plans to head out there to watch a practice if my schedule will allow it to happen.
-The first preseason game is Sunday August 13 at Indianapolis against the Colts.
-There will be plenty of things to discuss in the next report.
+I may try to visit the Lions training facility to watch a practice if my schedule will allow it to happen.
+The first preseason game is Thursday August 8 at home against the Patriots.
+I will recap that game and more in the next report.

 The Definitive Fantasy Information Service